jeankueo/pocdoc/react-webpack-poc/README.md

 ```sh
 npm run buildBo
 ```
-These two commands does not work anymore, it was written when I was trying to use dashboard.
+These two commands do not work anymore, they are written when I was trying to use dashboard.
 But design-language is proved to be the right lib tu use.

 Todos
 --------------